2raj2raj/bitcoin-educational-content/courses/sid202/en.md

 e1-cli generate 1
 ```

-We don't necessarily need to generate blocks for elements right now.
+We don't necessarily need to generate blocks for elements at this time.
 But let's generate one anyway.
 It's good practice to avoid potential inconsistencies.

 Now our chain is ready to peg in.
 To peg-in, we need to generate a special kind of address using the getpeginaddress command.
 Note that the duration between generating a peg-in address with getpeginaddress and claiming it with claimpegin should be kept as small as possible.
 Peg-in addresses are not long-term durable and should not be reused.